NicoloCavalli95horses/KMS-web-testing/content/01 Notes/IndexedDB.md

 HTML5's IndexedDB is a client side database integrated into the client’s web browser.
 The application uses local data stored on a client system.
 - It ==caches large data== (images, video, text) from server to client side using JavaScript Object Stores, equivalent to tables in relational databases
-- An application stores JavaScript objects into IndexedDB when the application is connected to the Internet.
-When the connection terminates the application can still fetch data from the local IndexedDB and ==the application may run offline==
+- An application stores JavaScript objects into IndexedDB when the application is connected to the Internet
+- When the connection terminates the application can ==still fetch data from the local IndexedDB==

-## How data are stored
+### How data are stored

 Unlike other web-based databases such as SQL databases that use tables for storing data, IndexedDB uses **object stores**.

 Multiple object stores use a single database.
 Keys are assigned to every value in an object store within a database, with keys being assigned by key path or by a key generator.
-## Benefits of client side storage
+### Benefits

 From [[(Kimak, Ellman, et al., 2012)]], [[(Kimak, Ellman, et al., 2015)]]:
 - **connectivity failure**: the application can be used even when connection is not available